-Create a plan of action to help you leave and protect yourself and your children before, during or after a threatening situation.
+Creating a plan of action helps keep protecting yourself and your children in mind before, during or after a threatening situation.
 Consider and include the following in your planning:

 - Decide NOW where you will go and how you will get there the next time your partner becomes violent.
 Do this even if you don’t think there will be a next time.

 - Leave money, an extra set of car keys and extra clothes with someone you trust.

 - Keep copies of important documents (birth certificates, medical records, marriage license, financial records, etc.) hidden near an exit or with someone you trust.

 - Develop a code word with your children, neighbors and friends to let them know you need to get out immediately.

 - Teach children how to contact 911, and have emergency numbers on speed dial.
 On St. Croix you can dial 911 from landline phones, but from cell or smart phones you must dial (340)772-9111.